 In this forensic course full attention is given to complete academic integrity of submitted or presented assignments.

 Any assignment under suspicion of any academic misconduct will be forwarded to the Faculty's ADE for review without hesitation.
-The lecturers in this unit will use URKUND and any other software to check for any form of plagiarism.
+The lecturers in this unit will use plagiarism detection software and any other software to check for any form of plagiarism.
 Copying & pasting, even with minor word changes but keeping the structure, from online or others sources will be detected and reported.

 The total workload for this unit is 150 hours.
-The face-to-face contact time for this unit consists of a 3.5-hour practical (totial 21.5) or 1 hour or half-hour team meeting (total 7.5) on alternate weeks (total 28h) and a 2 hour tutorial every week total (24h).
-Thus the total formal contact time equates to 57 hours during the semester.
-The remaining 93 hours should be apportioned according to the weighting for each assessment item.
+The face-to-face contact time for this unit consists of a 3.5-hour practical (total 21) or 30 min team meeting or drop in sessions (total about 3 hours) on alternate weeks and a 2 hour tutorial every week total (24h).
+Thus the total formal contact time equates to 48 hours during the semester.
+The remaining 102 hours should be apportioned according to the weighting for each assessment item.
 For example, the total Expert Witness Report with drafts and presentation is worth 50% (5% + 5% + 30% +10%) of the final assessment and therefore it should be expected to account for at least 50 hours outside of direct contact hours.
 As all assessment items are related or overlap in content there will be some efficiency in time use but to achieve top marks for this unit students should plan to need the full 150 hours of commitment, as the unit is designed with those 150 hours of commitment in mind (not less!).

-Note that extra laboratory time might be needed to complete the casework and this can be negotiated with the convener.
+Note that when extra laboratory time might be needed to complete or repeat some parts of the casework this can be negotiated with the convener.